Spider bites are uncommon, but they can be painful and sometimes dangerous. However, very few species in the United States can harm humans.

 Brazilian wandering spider

-Antivenin is available for the Brazilian wandering spider.
-The sooner it is administered, the better the chance of successful treatment.
+Antivenin is available for treating the bite of a Brazilian wandering spider.
+The sooner the person receives this treatment, the better their chance of recovery.

 Treating a spider bite